Vertex reconstruction in the TAO experiment: The TAO detector

 \section{The TAO detector}

 The CD configuration of the TAO experiment is depicted in Fig.~\ref{fig: CD}.
 The innermost component of the CD is the liquid scintillator system, which consists of a spherical acrylic vessel (AV) with an inner diameter of 1.8~$\mathrm{m}$, filled with 2.8 tonnes of GdLS.
 To mitigate external radioactive and incomplete energy deposition near the GdLS boundary, a fiducial volume of 0.65~$\mathrm{m}$ radius is designated as the event selection criterion.

-A total of 4024 Silicon Photomultiplier (SiPM) tiles, each measuring $50.7 \times 50.7~\mathrm{mm}^2$, are installed in an array configuration on the acrylic vessel surface, which is supported by a copper shell structure.
+A total of 4024 Hamamatsu S16088 Silicon Photomultiplier (SiPM) tiles, each measuring $50.7 \times 50.7~\mathrm{mm}^2$, are installed in an array configuration on the surface of an acrylic vessel.
+The acrylic vessel has a thickness of $2~\mathrm{cm}$ and is supported by a copper shell structure.
 Each tile consists of 32 SiPMs with active areas of $12 \times 6~\mathrm{mm}^2$, and includes two readout channels, resulting in a total of 8048 readout channels.
 The SiPM tile coverage in the TAO central detector surpasses 93.5\%.
 This high coverage substantially improves photon collection efficiency, thereby ensuring an energy resolution $\sim$ 2\% at 1 MeV.
+The data acquisition system is built upon the AD9083 ADC chip for data readout~\cite{Venettacci:2024hwy}, providing a 16-bit resolution and a sampling rate of $\rm125~MS/s$.
+This corresponds to a time resolution of $\rm 8~ns$.
+In a compact detector like TAO (with a radius $\rm R < 0.9~m$), this level of time resolution becomes the primary factor limiting timing measurement precision, thereby restricting the utility of timing information in the event reconstruction process.

 At an operating temperature of $-50\,^{\circ}\text{C}$, the dark noise (DN) rate of the SiPM is less than $\mathrm{100~ \mathrm{Hz/mm}^2}$.
 The copper shell is housed in a stainless steel tank measuring 2.1 m in diameter and 2.2 m in height, which is filled with linear alkylbenzene (LAB) as a buffer liquid to shield external radiation, maintain temperature stability, and enable optical coupling between the acrylic container and the SiPM surface.
 In addition, the TAO detector features two calibration systems, namely an Automatic Calibration Unit (ACU) and a Cable Loop System (CLS).
 These systems perform regular calibrations using LED light sources and radioactive sources to correct the energy non-uniformity \cite{Xu:2022mdi}.
 The detector also incorporates a multi-layer shielding system consisting of a water shield, a high-density polyethylene (HDPE) layer, and a lead layer, to reduce environmental radiation.
 Additionally, a plastic scintillator veto system is employed to suppress cosmic ray backgrounds~\cite{Luo:2023inu}.